johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

 > [!NOTE]
 > Starting with version `101.24082.0004`, Defender for Endpoint on Linux no longer supports the `Auditd` event provider.
 We're transitioning completely to the more efficient eBPF technology.
-> If eBPF is not supported on your machines, or if there are specific requirements to remain on Auditd, and your machines are using Defender for Endpoint on Linux version `101.24072.0001` or lower, the following other dependencies on the auditd package exist for mdatp:
+> If eBPF isn't supported on your machines, or if there are specific requirements to remain on Auditd, and your machines are using Defender for Endpoint on Linux version `101.24072.0001` or lower, the following other dependencies on the auditd package exist for mdatp:
 > - The mdatp RPM package requires `audit`, `semanage`.
 > - For DEBIAN, the mdatp package requires `auditd`.
 > - For Mariner, the mdatp package requires `audit`.